 There’s a difference between farmed fish and wild fish but it may not be what you think.

 Studies have found that farm raised fish, particularly salmon, had slightly more omega 3s because they have more fat than wild fish.
-4 Whichever fish you’re buying, it’ll have a significant amount of omega-3s and you won’t be adding too much fat or calories to your diet.
+4 Whichever fish you’re buying, it’ll have a significant number of omega-3s and you don’t have to worry about adding too much fat or calories to your diet.
 2

 Fish is still your best source of omega-3 fat.